Car accidents can be extremely dangerous for those involved. Sometimes, a car accident results in a fatality.

 - Loss of care and companionship: judgments related to the companionship from your loved one that you will now be missing.

-Should you need to file a lawsuit on behalf of your loved one to recover these expenses, you will be filing a wrongful death lawsuit.
+Should you need to file a lawsuit on behalf of your loved one to recover these expenses, your accident attorney in Atlanta will be filing a wrongful death lawsuit.
 To determine if you are able to qualify for this type of lawsuit, consider whether you would have had the right to file a personal injury lawsuit had your loved one survived.
 If so, you could file a wrongful death lawsuit.

 Benefits of Seeking a Settlement